Erika Heymann: Arrest and imprisonment

-On 4 September 1943 Floersheim’s relatives the Polaks (Frits, Berni and Ilse) arrived at the house at his suggestion because they had been forced to leave the place they were hiding.
+On 4 September 1943 Floersheim's relatives the Polaks (Frits, Berni and Ilse) arrived at the house at his suggestion because they had been forced to leave the place they were hiding.
 The next day, German police, acting on a tip, raided the house, arresting the Polaks, Erwin Geismar, and Erika Heymann.
 Appie Keizer was away.
 Floersheim was there, but managed to escape across a balcony.
-Erika’s children were not at home and were able to stay at the Argonautenstraat for the rest of the war.
+Erika's children were not at home and were able to stay at the Argonautenstraat for the rest of the war.

 The Polaks and Mr Geismar almost certainly perished in the concentration camps.
 Appie Keizer hid elsewhere for the rest of the war.
 Chanan Floersheim escaped through Belgium and France into Spain, where he remained until 1944, eventually moving to British-controlled Palestine.

 Erika Heymann was sentenced to confinement through the end of the war for the crime of Judenhilfe, aiding Jews.
 She was soon transferred to the concentration camp at Vught.
 At Vught she was made to work sorting and repairing stolen clothes.
 She was then moved to a factory where inmates assembled gas masks for the German Army.
 She developed leukemia, for which exposure to benzene is a known cause.

 Erika was at Vught during the Bunker Tragedy of January 1944, during which 74 women were ordered by the camp commander into a cell measuring about 9 square meters.
 Ten women died of asphyxiation.
 She had tried to avert the action that led to this tragedy, but as she was German and most of the prisoners were Dutch, her advice was ignored.
 She was released from Vught in 1944 on Hitler's birthday.
 A Dutch neurosurgeon who had assisted in removing a bullet from the brain of a high German officer was allowed to submit a list of prisoners to be released from Vught.
 Erika's name was placed on that list.

 Post-war and death

 Erika was reunited with her children upon her release.
 She was weak from her camp experience, and stayed at the house for most of the remaining year of the occupation.

 Stefan Heymann was a prisoner at Buchenwald when it was liberated in 1945.
-Erika and Stefan did not reunite after the war, as Stefan wanted the family to move to the Russian-occupied zone of Germany, but the children wanted to stay in the Netherlands.
+Erika and Stefan did not reunite after the war, as Stefan wanted the family to move to the Soviet-occupied zone of Germany, but the children wanted to stay in the Netherlands.

-Erika’s leukemia worsened and she died on 6 April 1950.
+Erika's leukemia worsened and she died on 6 April 1950.
 Dieter and Sonja scattered her ashes in the North Sea.